sassoftware/esp-kubernetes/README.md

 for use by running event stream processing projects that need to access files (CSV, XML, and so on).

 ### Additional Prerequisites for a Multi-user Deployment
-For a multi-user deployment, there the following additional prerequsites:
+For a multi-user deployment, here are the following additional prerequisites:
-* Access to a Pivotal UAA server in a container
+* access to a Pivotal UAA server in a container
-* Access to the "uaac" Pivotal UAA command line tool to configure the UAA server.
+* access to the "uaac" Pivotal UAA command-line tool to configure the UAA server.

-To create your own UAA Docker container, download a recent UAA war (such as cloudfoundry-identity-uaa-4.30.0.war) file from any Maven repository and use the following Dockerfile:
+To create your own UAA Docker container, download a recent UAA WAR file (such as cloudfoundry-identity-uaa-4.30.0.war) from any Maven repository and use the following Docker file:

 ```
 FROM tomcat:8-jre8-alpine